 I’ve just returned from a spectacular weekend of chanting with Dave Stringer at BodyMindLife in Sydney.
 I attended Dave’s Kirtan Flight School (see photo) because I’m setting up a kirtan group in Brisbane and wanted to learn from a master teacher.
-2017 note: I ran a kirtan group but it’s on hold now while I raise two babies (!!)
+2017 update: I ran a kirtan group but it’s on hold while I raise my family.

 Hear me chanting Govinda Jaya Jaya on SoundCloud with the amazing class from Flight School.
 It’s my debut!